A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

 \subsubsection{Causal Parameter}

 While the TEM-VIP of Equation~\eqref{eq:cont-abs-vip} is a generally informative assessment of treatment effect modification, situations may arise where a relative TEM-VIP is of greater interest.
-Examples include scenarios with non-negative outcome variables.
-A parameter based on the ratio of conditional expected potential outcomes might provide a more expressive metric of treatment effect modification:
+Examples include DGPs with non-negative outcome variables or when investigating the effect modification of relative treatment effects.